What causes bloodshot eyes?

 Eye infections can cause the blood vessels in the eye to become inflamed.
-You may wish to consult your doctor to help diagnose which eye infection you are suffering from.
-One example may be blepharitis.
-Blepharitis is where the area where your eyelashes grow on your eyelids swells up.
-This can result in redness, irritation, sensitivity to light, and eyelashes falling out.
+Blepharitis, for example, is where edge of the eyelids become irritated and sore.
+This can result in redness of the eye, sensitivity to light, and eyelashes falling out.
 If you feel you are suffering from blepharitis, make sure you practice good hygiene.
-If the condition doesn’t improve, visit your doctor.

 Improper contact lens use

 If you wear contact lenses, you may suffer from eye redness as a result of not using them properly.